SkullbocksDE/MassiveWiki/README.md

 MassiveWiki
 ===========

-Extensions for the MediaWiki of MassiveCraft
+Own developed extensions for the MediaWiki of MassiveCraft:
+* FooterBar
+* AppendTalkpage